Current Members

 Zahra Ghoreyshi

+Zahra is a PhD student in Biomedical Engineering.
 Zahra’s research interests include mathematical biology, computational and statistical modeling, machine learning, and deep learning.
 Her current research focuses on tumor-immune interaction, characterizing the T-cell recognition potential of tumor antigens, and modeling optimal cancer evasion.
+Prior to joining Texas A&M University, Zahra completed her Master’s in Electrical Engineering at Isfahan University of Technology.

 Madhav has received a BS and is currently completing his Master’s in Physics from IISER Kolkata.
 His previous research work focused on developing population dynamical models to better understand epithelial-mesenchymal heterogeneity in cancer cells.
 Madhav’s current research interest builds on this background to develop theoretical and data-driven models to describe phenotypic transitions in biological systems.
 In his free time, Madhav enjoys learning about history, taking evening runs, and watching television.